ISO 20022 Resource and FAQ

 Notes Remittance Information

-Client Guide: ISO 20022 Wire Transfer Conversion
+Client Guide: ISO 20022 Wire Transfer Standard

 ISO 20022 Frequently Asked Questions

-For Online Banking wire clients, the fields where you enter wire transfer detail will be updated with the new ISO field names and some basic field descriptions.
+All wire transfers sent through the Federal Reserve will need to be in compliance with the ISO 20022 standards.
+For Online Banking wire clients, the fields where you enter wire transfer detail use ISO field names and some basic field descriptions.
 For wire transfers ordered with a banker or by phone, our staff can help translate wire instructions into the ISO format.
-The ISO 20022 Client Wire Transfer Guide compares the new and existing terms and field names in detail.
-It also contains a basic wire instruction template with the minimum information you need to collect from your payee in order to process a wire transfer in the new ISO format.
+The ISO 20022 Client Wire Transfer Reference Guide compares the previous and current ISO terms and field names in detail.
+It also contains a basic wire instruction template with the minimum information you need to collect from your payee in order to process a wire transfer in the ISO format.

 Our Wire team is here to help!